renatoviolin/ai-kanban-prd/LINKEDIN_POST.md

 *   💡 **Smart Brainstorming**: AI analyzes your project data to suggest new cards and features.
 *   🚀 **AI-Ready Output**: Generated PRDs are optimized for direct use in AI coding tools like **Claude Code** and **Google Antigravity**.
 *   🧠 **Multi-Model Intelligence**: Smart fallback system that auto-selects the best available LLM (OpenAI, Anthropic, Gemini).

+⚠️ **Project Status**: This is currently a **Proof of Concept (PoC)** focused on perfecting the AI workflows.
+I'm actively working on a roadmap to add collaboration, task metadata, and analytics.

 I'm releasing this as **Open Source (MIT)** to contribute to the community and invite fellow developers to collaborate.
 Whether you're interested in RAG, agentic workflows, or modern web dev, I'd love your feedback and PRs!